-- a) sold 8 power stations to Contact.
-These stations accounted for 29% of ECNZ's generating capacity as at the MoU date; - b) revalued its assets as at 1 February 1996; - c) agreed to sell 8 hydro stations subject to appropriate consultation by the crown with Maori as to any Treaty of Waitangi issues.
+- (a) sold eight power stations to Contact.
+These stations accounted for 29% of ECNZ generating capacity as at the MoU date. - (b) revalued its assets as at 1 February 1996; - (c) agreed to sell eight small hydro stations subject to appropriate consultation by the Crown with Maori as to any Treaty of Waitangi issues.
 The stations involved (Cobb, Coleridge, Highbank, Matahina, Mangahao, Tuai, Piripaua and Kaitawa) accounted for 4.5% of ECNZ's generating capacity at the MoU date.
-The Crown has advised ECNZ that consultation with Maori relating to Mangahao Power Station has been completed and that the sale of that station may proceed.
-Registrations of interest have now been received from eligible bidders.
+Mangahao power station was sold on 22 December 1997.
+Subsequent to balance date ECNZ sold Coleridge power station to The Alpine Consortium for approximately \$90 million.

-ECNZ and the Crown also agreed on four additional constraints on ECNZ.
+ECNZ and the Crown agreed on four additional constraints on ECNZ.
 These constraints cease to apply in the event that ECNZ's total New Zealand generating capacity (measured in MW) falls below 45%.
 The constraints are: